jferdaus/project/readme.md

 <a href="https://packagist.org/packages/laravel/framework"><img src="https://poser.pugx.org/laravel/framework/license.svg" alt="License"></a>
 </p>

-###This is a sample Laravel Project for Employee's Activity Management of any company.
+###This is a simple Laravel ERP Project for Employee's Activity Management of any company.
 System Admin can assign task to the employees.
 Then Employee will see their task form their dashboard.